farrellriza/Capstone-Hydroponics/README.md

-STL files are 3D models
+STL files are 3D models, whereas
 ARDUINOINO contains final as well as cascaded code for simulation purposes